 - In general, be creative.
 A seminar is scientific, but

 it's also "show business," and correct but boring is almost worse than

 superficial but interesting.
 Timing is very important.
 If a singer

 at a concert forgets the words, they can mumble or hum, and as long as

 they stay on beat, hardly anyone will notice, but if a performer gets

-embarrased, freezes, goes mute, the rhythym is broken.
+embarrassed, freezes, goes mute, the rhythm is broken.
 If you forget

 something, or make a mistake, or get confused, don't get flustered;